Bachelor of Science in Industrial and Organizational Psychology

-The major in Industrial and Organizational Psychology is designed for students planning to work in the fields of general management, human resources/personnel, and organizational behavior.
+The undergraduate degree in Industrial and Organizational Psychology is designed for students planning to work in the fields of general management, human resources/personnel, and organizational behavior.
 The course work focuses on the behavioral aspects of managing and supervising the human resources of an organization or industry.

 The University College programs in psychology are allied with the Department of Psychology in Arts and Sciences at Washington University.
 Courses are normally scheduled one evening a week for two and a half hours.
 Most courses are three units.

 All University College undergraduate students must satisfy the same general-education requirements.
 Requirements specific to the B.S. in Industrial & Organizational Psychology include: